echa/ng-scrollable/README.md

 **Default: true**

 ### preventWheelEvents
 When set to true, wheel events will never be forwarded to the parent DOM container (e.g. the document body).
 This prevents native body scroll when the content reaches the edge of the ng-scrollable container.
-If you set this value to false (default) you get the native browser behaviour for `overflow:scroll` elements, i.e. the document body continues scrolling once the content reaches an edge.
+If you set this value to false (default) you get the native browser behavior for `overflow:scroll` elements, i.e. the document body continues scrolling once the content reaches an edge.
 **Default: false**

 ### useObserver